 E-23: “Mlle.
 Lucy, who knew the monastery as she knew the inside of her own pocket, said…” (p.
 96)

-The excerpts show the transformative nature of translation resulted in further textual hybridity in Unveiled.
-In E-21, E-22 and E-23, Turkish idioms (in bold) are literally translated into English no matter of what figurative meaning they include.
-The idiomatic phrases are seemingly English but radically métisse –(un)familiarly hybrid.
-This kind of hybridity becomes apparent through the use of an interlanguage resulting from the filtering of one language with another.
-It might be contended that these expressions are invented out of a need to voice author/translator’s hybrid identity by expressing herself on her own creative and/or translative terms.
+The excerpts demonstrate that the transformative nature of translation resulted in further textual hybridity in Unveiled.
+In E-21, E-22 and E-23, Turkish idioms (in bold) are literally translated into English no matter what figurative meaning they include.
+The idiomatic phrases are seemingly English but radically métisse—(un)familiarly hybrid.
+This kind of hybridity becomes apparent through an interlanguage resulting from the filtering of one language with another.
+It might be contended that these expressions are invented out of a need to voice the author/translator’s hybrid identity by expressing herself on her own creative and/or translative terms.

 2.2.1.5.
 Discussion on textual hybridity in Unveiled

-Depending on four categories of textual hybridity in Unveiled, one can easily observe many instances comprised of various cultural codes and elements, which reflects a multicultural environment of Ekrem.
-Ekrem’s writing are accepted as an English text by US audience but it is written in a hybrid -so to speak- translated language, which requires Ekrem to render her thoughts, experiences and self in a second language by positioning herself with competing identities and ideologies through the lens of a dominant language.
-The transformative role of the second language usage rightly produces a great deal of hybridity on grammatical, word and cultural level in translation.
-The translation includes many familiar elements in Christian culture and known by English speaking world because of Ekrem’s multicultural surrounding and her (forced) travels in Ottoman lands.
-Additionally, it embodies a great variety of foreign element that can be attributed to various (intersecting) cultures such as Armenian, Greek, French and Ottoman-Turkish, which might create a distance between the English text and audience.
+Within the four categories of textual hybridity in Unveiled, one can easily observe many instances composed of various cultural codes and elements, which reflect the multicultural environment of Ekrem.
+Ekrem’s writing is accepted as an English text by the US audience, but it is written in a hybrid translated language, which requires Ekrem to render her thoughts, experiences and self in a second language by positioning herself with competing identities and ideologies through the lens of a dominant language.
+The transformative role of the second-language usage rightly produces a great deal of hybridity on grammatical, word and cultural levels in translation.
+The translation includes many familiar elements in Christian culture and elements known by the English-speaking world, because of Ekrem’s multicultural surroundings and her (forced) travels in Ottoman lands.
+Additionally, it embodies a great variety of foreign elements that can be attributed to various (intersecting) cultures, such as Armenian, Greek, French and Ottoman-Turkish, which might create a distance between the English text and the audience.

-Ekrem’s hybridity on textual level might pose uncertainty: is it conscious resistance?
-Is it just lack of language competence or is it a strategy for American publisher and editor to portray a specific image of Ottoman-Turkish woman to the English speaking world?
-Giving Ekrem’s identity as hybrid subject, her educational background, forced migration and poetics of writing in translation, which is a mixture of Turkish elements into English, it might be considered as a purposeful act.
+Ekrem’s hybridity on the textual level might pose uncertainty: is it conscious resistance?
+Is it just a lack of language competence, or is it a strategy for the American publisher and editor to portray a specific image of an Ottoman-Turkish woman to the English-speaking world?
+Given Ekrem’s identity as hybrid subject, her educational background, her forced migration and the poetics of her writing in translation, which is a mixture of Turkish elements with English, it might be considered as a purposeful act.
 Moreover, it might be traced through her writings that she combined Ottomanism and later Turkish nationalism during her lifetime.
-Even though she made her living on her writings telling stories about modern Turkey and the Ottoman period, it is clearly observable that there is a balance between her economic conditions, which might impose some pre-perceived conceptions on Ekrem and her writings, and the nostalgia for her homeland she yearned as well as a tension, which become concrete in Unveiled in the form of intrusive language use motivated by her nationalist views.
-Coexistence of various cultural codes and expressions, which break the normative rules of English, implies a resistance against western monolingual, monocultural and/or standardizing programmes as well as a means of the voice of a hybrid subject to be heard during the 1930s in the US.
+Even though she made her living through her writings telling stories about modern Turkey and the Ottoman period, it is clearly observable that there is a balance between her economic conditions, which might impose some preconceptions on Ekrem and her writings, and her nostalgic yearning for her homeland, as well as a tension that becomes concrete in Unveiled in the form of intrusive language use motivated by her nationalist views.
+The coexistence of various cultural codes and expressions, which break the normative rules of English, implies a resistance against Western monolingual, monocultural and/or standardizing programs as well as a means for the voice of a hybrid subject to be heard during the 1930s in the US.

-Ekrem’s writing in translation portrays diverse translation strategies, some of which are conflicting and inconsistent in a way that hardens to make some generalizations about the author/translator’s behaviours.
-One aspect is certain that Ekrem utilized transliteration, explicitation, addition and literal translation in making her hybrid text.
+Ekrem’s writing in translation portrays diverse translation strategies, some of which are conflicting and inconsistent in a way that makes it hard to generalize about the author/translator’s behaviors.
+One aspect is certain: that Ekrem utilized transliteration, explicitation, addition and literal translation in making her hybrid text.

 2.2.2.
 Textual hybridity in Turkish translation titled Peçeye İsyan [Rebellion against the Veil] (1998)